Deja Voodoo (Canadian band): Career

 Once Og Records took off, Deja Voodoo started touring across Canada.
 At first focusing on Ontario and Eastern Canada, they later branched out to Western Canada, going as far as Prince George, British Columbia.
 Deja Voodoo was able to embark on several European tours, primarily in Greece and Finland.
 In Canada, they did manage to get semi-regular airplay on CBC Radio's overnight Brave New Waves program.
 As Deja Voodoo's popularity grew and other bands continued to sign on with Og Records, van Herk and Dewald started putting on popular indoor events each December, called "Voodoo BBQ's".
 The last Voodoo BBQ was held in Toronto in 2008 as a kind of reunion show.

 Despite their relative success, Deja Voodoo never managed to break into the mainstream markets, and by 1990 both van Herk and Dewald decided to split up Deja Voodoo.
 Both men had reached their thirties and were interested in pursuing other careers.
 As well, both members decided to sell Og Records that same year.
-Since then, van Herk has gone on to become a university linguistics professor; while for the last decades, Dewald has worked as a brewer on the West Coast, and is currently the head brewer at a successful brewery in Langley, British Columbia.
+Van Herk went on to become a university linguistics professor, a position he kept until his retirement in 2019.
+Dewald worked as a brewer on the West Coast, and became the head brewer at the successful Trading Post Brewing in Langley, British Columbia.
+Dewald died of cancer on August 29, 2024.
+Earlier in 2024, Gerard announced on the band's Facebook page that they had signed a contract with the Montreal label Return to Analog Records to reissue their first five albums.